Guard yourselves and all the flock of which the Holy Spirit has made you overseers.

 · Medical Emergencies - diabetic emergencies, heart attacks, stroke, falls, etc.

-· Sever Weather - flash flooding, tornados, etc.
+· Sever Weather - flash flooding, tornadoes, etc.

 · Active Attacker - shootings, knife attacks, robbery, etc.

 A church safety team is a ministry consisting of a group of volunteer members who are specially trained to respond in emergency situations.
-The safety team also serves as a deterrent to criminal activity by monitoring the campus grounds for suspicious persons and/or activity.
+The safety team also serves as a deterrent to criminal activity by providing a visible security presence and monitoring the campus grounds for suspicious persons and/or activity.
 Finally, safety team members serve as the liaison between the church and emergency services responding to an incident on campus.

 Man down!
 Do you know what to do?